 However, because conviction requires a two-thirds majority vote, Trump was not convicted.
 Once again Trump “won” with a minority of the votes in his favor.
 I was amazed when I read a loyal Trump follower's comment on Facebook, “Finally, truth has prevailed!”
 I agree with that; truth did prevail…in that anyone who watched the trial knows the evidence was overwhelmingly against Trump.
 However, what did not prevail was justice.

-It is interesting to note that as of now, Trump has been involved in three major votes…two presidential elections and one trial.
+It is interesting to note that Trump has been involved in three major votes…two presidential elections and one trial.
 In NONE of the processes did Trump ever receive a majority of votes.
 He has never “won” an election.
 He has been successful in two (2016 and the trial) due only to technicalities.
-And even in the Senate, senators are now coming forward to announce they knew he was guilty but decided to vote to acquit to “get on down the road.”
+And even in the Senate, senators came forward to announce they knew he was guilty but decided to vote to acquit to “get on down the road.”
 Due to senators who were reluctant to resist party pressure and judge the evidence at hand, once again Trump escaped justice.
+The Senate Committee which is now investigating the events of January 6 is being successful in slowly bringing to light the seditious activities committed by Trump fanatics.
 In addition, as a result of his presidency, the Republican Party lost the White House and its majority in both houses of Congress.

 Only time will tell the extent of the political damages done by the presidency of Donald J. Trump to the Republican Party.
 A party which prided itself in promoting fiscal and social conservatism allowed a populist non-political eccentric to take control, and the party has paid a heavy price for that error.